Fourth of July Fireworks and Festivals

 Franklin

-The City of Franklin hosts their 4-day-long, annual Independence Celebration right next to the Franklin Public Library.
+The City of Franklin hosts their four-day-long, annual Independence Celebration right next to the Franklin Public Library.
 From live music, games, rides, contests and a parade, there is something for everyone here.
-Fireworks begin at 9:30 p.m. on Friday, July 4.
+Fireworks begin at 9:30 p.m.

 Glendale

 Head to Kletzsch Park in Glendale for North Shore’s biggest, free Independence Day celebration.
-Enjoy the parade, a food truck festival, a birthday cake giveaway, live music and fireworks beginning at 9:00 p.m.
+Enjoy the parade, a food truck festival, a birthday cake giveaway, live music and fireworks beginning at around 9 p.m.

 Greendale

-Located in Greendale’s historic downtown, this festival runs for 4 days, from Wednesday, July 2 to Saturday, July 5.
+Located in Greendale’s historic downtown, this festival runs for four days, from Wednesday, July 1 to Sunday, July 5.
 The Lions Club Family 4th Fest will offer amusement rides, carnival games, festival food, a craft beer and wine tasting and more.
 The fireworks display starts at dusk on July 4.

 Greenfield

 Make your way to Konkel Park on Layton Avenue in Greenfield to celebrate the 4th of July.
-The Partners of Greenfield Parks and Rec put on an annual festival showcasing a beauty pageant, bike decorating contest, free ice cream giveaway and live music!
+The Partners of Greenfield Parks and Rec put on an annual festival showcasing a beauty pageant, a bike-decorating contest, a free ice cream giveaway and live music!
 Fireworks will start at approximately 9:45 p.m.

 Hales Corners